 As the fence on your left ends you will approach a stand of trees and a dark section which brings you to the end of the first part of the beat at the green Golfers Bridge; this dark section right up to the bridge is excellent holding water.
+Please keep in the river rather than fish from the bank in the garden of the lodges on the left.

-From the Golfers Bridge upstream to the A34 is the four hundred yard section that was extensively restored in the 2007/8 winter.
+From the Golfers Bridge upstream to the A34 is the four hundred yard section that was extensively restored fifteen years ago.
 As you look upstream from the green Golfers Bridge you have two options: you can continue to wade or alternatively fish up the right hand bank.

 Where the river narrows you will find it deep and fast.
-The beat ends a few yards short of the road bridge
+The beat ends a few yards short of the A34 road bridge.